adlnet/xAPI-Spec/xAPI.md

 to do so is postponed to monitor emerging practices and pain points.
 ADL released a set of recommended verbs at the same time as the 0.95 version of this specification.
 Learning Activity Providers MAY use one these verbs, or other verb which have wide adoption, if applicable.

-The verb list to be created by ADL will include verbs corresponding to the verbs previously defined in this specification.
-If the meaning of one of those verbs is intended, Learning Activity Providers SHOULD use the corresponding ADL verb.
+The verb list created by ADL included verbs corresponding to the verbs previously defined in this specification.
+If the meaning of one of those previously defined verbs is intended, Learning Activity Providers SHOULD use the corresponding ADL verb.
 Learning Activity Providers MAY create their own verbs instead, as needed.